Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

+Our main result shows that patterns with at most $9$ vertices can be counted in subquadratic time.
+Let $n$ be the number of vertices and $\degen$ be the degeneracy of the input graph $G$.
+The degeneracy $\kappa$ is the maximum value, over all subgraphs of $G$, of the minimum degree of the subgraph.
+In what follows, $f:\NN \to \NN$ denote some explicit function.

+\begin{restatable}{theorem}{main}(Main Theorem) There is an algorithm that computes\maybefootnote{1}{We can obtain a similar result for the problem of counting only induced subgraphs $\IndSub{G}{H}$, as it can be expressed as a linear combination of $\Sub{G}{H'}$ for some patterns $H'$ with $V(H')=V(H)$.} $\Sub{G}{H}$ for all patterns $H$ with at most $9$ vertices in time $f(\degen) \tilde{O}(n^{5/3})$.\maybefootnote{2}{We express our results parameterizing by the degeneracy of the input graph $G$.
+Note that if $G$ is from a class with bounded degeneracy, then $f(\degen)$ is constant and we can ignore that term.} \end{restatable}

-Recall that previous work gave (near) linear time algorithms when $H$ had at most $5$ vertices \cite{BePaSe20}.
-The best subgraph counting algorithm for bounded degeneracy graphs is Bressan's algorithm, which runs in at least quadratic (if not cubic) time for most patterns with $6$ or $7$ vertices.
-The best subgraph counting algorithm for general graphs runs in at least cubic time for most of these patterns.
+Recall that previous works gave (near) linear time algorithms when $H$ had at most $5$ vertices \cite{BePaSe20}.
+The best subgraph counting algorithm for bounded degeneracy graphs is Bressan's algorithm, which runs in at least quadratic (if not cubic) time for many patterns with $6$ to $9$ vertices.

-We note that the classic result of Alon-Yuster-Zwick (from 1997) gave a triangle counting algorithm (for general graphs) running in $O(m^{\frac{2\omega}{\omega+1}})$ time~\cite{AlYuZw97}.
-It is still the state-of-the-art.

-Our next result is on cycle counting, wherein we prove that counting cycles up to size $10$ can be done in subquadratic time.
-We use $\cycle{k}$ to denote the $k$-cycle.
+Additionally, we construct an explicit $10$-vertex pattern that we conjecture cannot be counted in subquadratic time in the bounded degeneracy setting.
+We are able to relate the complexity of counting that pattern to counting a specific hypergraph in general graphs, which we believe can not be done in subquadratic time.
+(More in \Sec{invert} and \Sec{hardness}.)